wtsi-hpag/Scaff10X/README.md

 ##### Haplotagging data

+	   A new application has been added to process haplotagging data:

 	   $ /full/path/to/Scaff10X/src/scaff10x -cram /lustre/scratch117/sciops/team117/hpag/ema/htag.cram -htag ema ref.fa ema-assembly.fasta > try.out \

-	   A new application has been added to process haplotagging data You need a cram file with longranger or ema linked-read alignment Here barcode sequences with 24 bases have been converted into 16 bases Please contact us when the cram file can not be read when reference is not properly set up.
+           htag.cram          - a cram file with longranger or ema linked-read alignment ref.fa             - the reference assembly used for alignment ema-assembly.fasta - output scaffolded assembly

+	   Here barcode sequences with 24 bases have been converted into 16 bases longranger is the default aligner
+           Please contact us when the cram file can not be read when reference is not properly set up.